What Is a Checking Account?

 Regular Checking Accounts

 A regular checking account is exactly what you’d expect it to be: your standard, everyday account.
-With it, you can make purchases and deposits, use ATMs, pay your bills, and generally use it as you would use a good debit card.
+With it, you can make purchases and deposits, use ATMs, pay your bills and link your account to peer-to-peer apps like Zelle or Venmo.

-These accounts typically come with a monthly fee, which can be waived if you use your account responsibly and don’t spend more than you’ve deposited.
-They typically don’t come with interest on your balance, but there may be exceptions.
+These accounts typically come with a monthly fee, which can be waived if you receive a qualifying direct deposit or maintain a minimum daily balance.
+They typically don’t come with high interest on your balance, but there may be exceptions.

 Even so, if you’re looking to earn by leaving money in your account, you should opt for another solution.
 Earning interest by not using the money contradicts the main purpose of a checking account - you should consider opening a high-interest savings account as a companion to your checking account.